Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa vs. Colorado Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Friday's game between the Iowa Hawkeyes (28-6) and the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 based on our computer prediction, with a favored Iowa squad coming out on top.
-Game time is at 7:30 PM ET on March 24.
+Friday's contest that pits the Iowa Hawkeyes (28-6) against the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 (based on our computer prediction) in favor of Iowa, who is favored in this matchup by our model.
+Tipoff is at 7:30 PM ET on March 24.

-The Hawkeyes are coming off of a 74-66 victory over Georgia in their last outing on Sunday.

 Iowa vs. Colorado Game Info